AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Eligible offer**: An eligible offer can be consistently offered to a profile, as it meets the constraints defined upstream.

-**Eligible rules**: In [!DNL Offer Decisioning], eligibility rules are applied to a profile related to calendar, schedule, and capping constraints.
+**Eligibility rules**: In [!DNL Offer Decisioning], eligibility rules are applied to a profile related to calendar, schedule, and capping constraints.

 **Email targeting marketing action**: A marketing action that uses data in email targeting campaigns.